cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.2_procedures_and_the_processes_they_generate/exercise_1.23.md

 # Exercise 1.23

 > The `smallest-divisor` procedure shown at the start of this section does lots of needless testing:
-> After it checks to see if the number is divisible by $2$ there is no point in checking to see if it is divisible by any larger even numbers.
+> After it checks to see if the number is divisible by 2 there is no point in checking to see if it is divisible by any larger even numbers.
-> This suggests that the values used for `test-divisor` should not be $2, 3, 4, 5, 6, \dotsc$, but rather $2, 3, 5, 7, 9, \dotsc$
+> This suggests that the values used for `test-divisor` should not be 2, 3, 4, 5, 6, …, but rather 2, 3, 5, 7, 9, …
-> To implement this change, define a procedure `next` that returns $3$ if its input is equal to $2$ and otherwise returns its input plus $2$.
+> To implement this change, define a procedure `next` that returns 3 if its input is equal to 2 and otherwise returns its input plus 2.
 > Modify the `smallest-divisor` procedure to use `(next test-divisor)` instead of `(+ test-divisor 1)`.
-> With `timed-prime-test` incorporating this modified version of `smallest-divisor`, run the test for each of the $12$ primes found in Exercise 1.22.
+> With `timed-prime-test` incorporating this modified version of `smallest-divisor`, run the test for each of the 12 primes found in Exercise 1.22.
 > Since this modification halves the number of test steps, you should expect it to run about twice as fast.
 > Is this expectation confirmed?
-> If not, what is the observed ratio of the speeds of the two algorithms, and how do you explain the fact that it is different from $2$?
+> If not, what is the observed ratio of the speeds of the two algorithms, and how do you explain the fact that it is different from 2?

+---

 We use the following modified code:
 ```scheme